 Employees must notify the Human Resources Department of any child or dependent adult abuse complaints filed against them.
-Employees must notify the Human Resources Department regarding the findings in any complaint against them alleging child or dependent adult abuse.
+Employees must notify the Human Resources Department regarding the findings in any complaint againsalleging child or dependent adult abuse.
 The Human Resources Department should be notified of any complaints and findings within five business days of notification to employee.